Admission / Apply

 - Test scores from one of the following:

-- Completion of the typical prerequisite coursework for admission into medical, dental or pharmacy schools, including biology, general chemistry, organic chemistry, physics, mathematics, and English; prospective students are responsible for determining the prerequisites for the health professional program and institution of their choice.
+- Completion of the typical prerequisite coursework for admission into medical, dental, optometry, veterinary medicine, or pharmacy schools, including biology, general chemistry, organic chemistry, physics, mathematics, and English; prospective students are responsible for determining the prerequisites for the health professional program and institution of their choice.

 - Completion of the prerequisite courses with grades of C or better (grades of C- are not acceptable).